acoderu/BallChase/ros2_ball_chase_ws/docs/Overview.md

 <a name="vision-ball-tracking"></a>
 ### 8.1.5 Real-World Vision Architecture for Ball Tracking Robot

-Let's put these concepts together for your specific ball-tracking robot with YOLO, LiDAR, and 3D sensors:
+Let's put these concepts together for your specific ball-tracking robot with YOLOv12, LiDAR, and 3D sensors:

 **Hardware Resources Allocation**: